With over 50 beaches and 186 miles of coastline, Pembrokeshire is the perfect location for a dog-friendly holiday.

 It has it all – circular walking routes, breath-taking scenery and Wales’ oldest coastal rocks.
 We’re sure that your furry friend will love clambering over the St Davids’ peninsula as much as you do!
 Come rain or shine, there’s still no better spot for a bracing walk with your canine chum than this idyllic peninsula.

-To help you narrow down the many choices for a hike with your hound, we’ve compiled a list of our top 5 fab dog friendly beaches.
-Hold on to your leads, grab the ball thrower and pack the towels, your dog friendly holiday in St Davids is about to get sandy!
+To help you narrow down the many choices for a hike with your hound, we’ve compiled a list of our top 6 fab dog-friendly beaches.
+Hold on to your leads, grab the ball thrower and pack the towels, your dog-friendly holiday in St Davids is about to get sandy!

-A short walkie from Abereiddy is one of this coastline’s tastiest treats.
+One of this coastline’s tastiest treats is a short walk from Abereiddy.
 Down a steep metal stairway that traverses the shale and sea pink covered cliff is the undisturbed sweep of sand called “The Smooth Beach”.
-When the more accessible beaches are full, then this tranquil spot is the place to have some down time with your dog.
-There’s no fear of disturbing anyone here, as it’s one of the most accessibly secluded points along this coastline.
-This means your furry friend can run, swim and bark to its heart’s content.
-And if you’re peckish after all that sea air, then follow the coastal path north for just over two miles to the tiny port of Porthgain.
-Here, you’ll find a fine example of a granite quarry, along with one of the peninsula’s most popular maritime pubs, The Sloop Inn.
-You and your dog can sit on the outdoor patio admiring the view of the much-filmed harbour, sampling the area’s finest fish, washed down with a local ale as a reward for a refreshing walk on your dog friendly holiday.
-Pawfect!
+When the more accessible beaches are full, this tranquil spot is the place to have some downtime with your dog.
+There’s no fear of disturbing anyone here.
+It’s one of the most accessibly secluded points along this coastline.
+This means your furry friend can run, swim, and bark to their heart’s content.

-So, there you have it – our Top 5 Best Beaches for your Dog Friendly Holiday in St Davids.
+So, there you have it – our Top 6 Beaches for your dog-friendly holiday in St Davids.
 As you can see, in Pembrokeshire, it really is a dog’s life.
-Not only can you and your furry friend enjoy long walks, sandy feet and dips in the sea, but we can guarantee that you’ll all sleep like logs after all that sea air!
+Not only can you and your furry friend enjoy long walks, sandy feet, and dips in the sea, but we can guarantee that you’ll sleep like logs after all that sea air!